-The meeting point for the Criollo Lands Ride is Montevideo bus station and you need to be there for 07.00am on day 1 to be in time for the bus transfer to Valizas (so if flying in that morning you should arrive before 5.30am).
-At the end of the ride you are taken to the bus stop for the afternoon bus back to Montevideo (tickets included), arriving early evening - so a late evening flight (21.00 or later) on the last day is possible - however in most cases it's best to stay in Montevideo both before and after the ride.
+The meeting point for the Criollo Lands Ride is Montevideo bus station and you need to be there for 07.00 on day 1 to be in time for the bus transfer to Valizas (so if flying in that morning you should arrive before 5.30).
+At the end of the ride you are driven back to Montevideo to arrive in the late afternoon - so a late evening flight (21.00 or later) on the last day is possible - however in most cases it's best to stay in Montevideo both before and after the ride.